liferay/liferay-docs/README.markdown

 ### How do I convert my local Markdown to HTML using the provided convert scripts?

 There's a Batch and Shell convert script provided so you can use this tool on any operating system.
-These files are located in the `liferay-docs/bin` folder.
+These files are located in the [`liferay-docs/bin`](bin/) folder.
 To run the convert script, use the following command:

     convert.bat|sh [Markdown file to convert] [HTML file to be written]

 First specify the path for either the `convert.bat` or `convert.sh` script.
 The script's first parameter must be the Markdown file path.
-The second parameter (optional), lets you specify the path of an HTML file to generate.
+The second parameter (optional) lets you specify the path of an HTML file to generate.
 As a working example, the following command would convert an article found in the `discover/new-articles` folder: